Banded mongoose: Distribution and habitat

 The banded mongoose is found in a large part of East, Southeast and South-Central Africa.
 There are also populations in the northern savannas of West Africa.
 The banded mongoose lives in savannas, open forests and grassland, especially near water, but also in dry, thorny bushland but not deserts.
 The species uses various types of dens for shelter, most commonly termite mounds.
 They will also live in rock shelters, thickets, gullies, and warrens under bushes.
 Mongooses prefer multi-entranced termitaria with open thicket, averaging 4 m from the nearest shelter, located in semi-closed woodland.
 In contrast to the den of the dwarf mongoose, banded mongoose dens are less dependent on vegetation cover and have more entrances.
 Banded mongooses live in larger groups than dwarf mongooses and thus more entrances means more members have access to the den and ventilation.
-The development of agriculture in the continent has had a positive influence on the number of banded mongooses.
-The crops of the farmland serve as an extra food source.

 The banded mongoose lives in many of Africa's protected areas.
-The Serengeti of Tanzania, has a density of around three mongooses per km^{2}.
+The Serengeti of Tanzania, has a population density of around three mongooses per km^{2}.
 In southern KwaZulu-Natal, mongoose numbers are at a similar density at 2.4 km^{2}.
-Queen Elizabeth National Park has much higher mongoose densities at 18/km^{2}.
+Queen Elizabeth National Park has much higher banded mongoose densities at 18/km^{2}.